-The CSA work out the payable rate of maintenance by applying one of a number of rates to the absent parent’s income.
+The CMS work out the payable rate of maintenance by applying one of a number of rates to the absent parent’s income.
 Income means money earned from employment, tax credits or personal pension.
-Income tax and National Insurance is deducted, along with money that is paid into a pension plan.
-The remainder of the income is then evaluated and a basic, reduced, flat or nil rate is applied.
+The gross income is then evaluated and a basic, reduced, flat or nil rate is applied.
 The amount is adjusted according to how many children are involved in the maintenance application.

 How Much Are You Entitled To?

-Child support maintenance payments are calculated by the CSA, after assessing the income and living circumstances of the non resident parent.
-The amount of maintenance a parent with care will receive is calculated as being 15% of the non resident parent’s net income – for the first, or only child.
-The payable amount of maintenance increases to 20% of net income for two children, and to 25% for three.
+Child support maintenance payments are calculated by the CMS, after assessing the income and living circumstances of the non resident parent.
+The amount of maintenance a parent with care will receive is calculated as being 12% of the non-resident parent’s gross income – for the first, or only child.
+The payable amount of maintenance increases to 16% of net income for two children, and to 19% for three.
 Children from subsequent families are treated in the same way.